BIG FOOT FOOD FOREST

 Picture

-We now have almost all the pieces finished, oiled, and lying in the hoop house (there is one last good burst of work coming this weekend for the rafters).
-It is oh so satisfying to see these large pieces of wood with their elegant puzzle cut-outs.
-They are beautiful.
-Once we have finished all the pieces, we’ll test-assemble some of the parts and drill holes for the pegs that will pull everything together tightly.
+Here is a photo of all the timber frame pieces, oiled, and lying in the hoop house (minus one last good burst of weekend work for the rafters).
+It was oh so satisfying to see these large pieces of wood with their elegant puzzle cut-outs.
+They were beautiful.
+Once all the pieces were finished, we test-assembled some of the parts and drilled holes for the pegs that would pull everything together tightly.
 Cross our fingers everything fits!!!!
-Then we will be ready for ….
+Then we were be ready for ….

 Timber-frame Raising Day!
 May 22 (rain date May 29)!